swarmstack/swarmstack/README.md

     PUSH_USER=pushuser PUSH_PASSWORD=pushpass \
     sudo docker stack deploy -c docker-compose.yml mon

-If everything works out you can consult the charts further down this page for the locations of the DevOps tools, which should now be running.
+If everything works out you can explore the ports listed lower on this page to access the DevOps tools, which should now be running.

 You can add some cron entries to each node to forward dockerd/portworx/etcd metrics into the Pushgateway so that Prometheus can scrape them too (`crontab -e`):